axilmar/parserlib/readme.md

 The parse context's parameter named '`SourcePositionType' allows the customization of character processing:
 - customizing comparison of elements, for example in order to implement case insensitive parsing.
-- providing extra information regarding the source, for example line and oclumn numbers.
+- providing extra information regarding the source, for example line and column numbers.
 - customizing the newline character sequence.

 The library already provides two classes for the above: